Welcome to today's edition of the Rush 24-7 podcast.

 Damn it.

-Released uh today, uh, this erases concerns about a possible sharp pullback in consumer spending.
+This erases concerns about a possible sharp pullback in consumer spending.

-Who's who had these concerns?
+Who had these concerns?

 Nobody had these concerns except the drive-by media.

-Easing concerns.
+Easing concerns?

 Many fear that the combination of a housing downturn and a credit crisis could compromise this key engine of U.S. growth.

-They're just praying.
+They just praying.

-They are just praying, and here's why.
+They are just praying.

-Let's go back to this program and me, November 21st, said I on this program.
+November 21st, said I on this program.

-Next year, Iraq as an election issue is going to be off the table, and the Democrats and the media who have been ignoring a good economy for the last seven years, all of a sudden going to start focusing on the bad economy because they are going to realize if they can convince enough people that the future is grim and bleak because of Bush's tax cuts, or because of Bush's policies, anything they can do to get Hillary or a Democrat elected.
+And the Democrats and the media who have been ignoring a good economy for the last seven years are all of a sudden going to start focusing on the bad economy because they are going to realize if they can convince enough people that the future is grim and bleak because of Bush's tax cuts or because of Bush's policies, anything they can do to get Hillary or a Democrat elected.

 Yes, many fear the combination of housing downturns and credit crises could compromise the key engine of U.S. growth consumer spending.

-So predicted to you they're going to start doing this, focusing on the economy, Iraq off the table.
+So predicted to you, they're going to start doing this, focusing on the economy, Iraq off the table.

 Listen to this.